Stat184-Spring2026/HW-4.4-EB/README.md

 # Stat 184 HW 4.4 Repository

-This repository contains my work from Homework 4.3 in relevance in creating and understanding GitHub for Homework 4.4.
+This repository contains my work from Homework 4.3 in order to demonstrates my understanding of GitHub for Homework 4.4.

 ## Overview